CHL Defenceman of the Year

 The CHL Defenceman of the Year Award is given out annually to the top defenceman in the Canadian Hockey League.
-It is chosen from the winners of the league trophies, the Max Kaminsky Trophy of the Ontario Hockey League, the Bill Hunter Memorial Trophy of the Western Hockey League, and the Emile Bouchard Trophy of the Quebec Major Junior Hockey League.
+It is chosen from the winners of the league trophies, the Max Kaminsky Trophy of the Ontario Hockey League, the Bill Hunter Memorial Trophy of the Western Hockey League, and the Emile Bouchard Trophy of the Quebec Maritimes Junior Hockey League.

 Winners

 List of winners of the CHL Defenceman of the Year Award.